History of the United States (1776–1789): Westward expansion

 Settlement of Trans-Appalachia grew during the Revolutionary War, increasing from a few thousand to 25,000 settlers.
 Westward expansion stirred enthusiasm even in those who did not move west, and many leading Americans, including Washington, Benjamin Franklin, and John Jay, purchased lands in the west.
 Land speculators founded groups like the Ohio Company, which acquired title to vast tracts of land in the west and often came into conflict with settlers.

 From 1780 to 1784, Congress held negotiations with Virginia to cede its western territory.
 An agreement took effect on March 1, 1784, creating the first national territory that was not part of any state.
 Congress created a territorial government and set requirements for statehood with the Land Ordinance of 1784 and the Land Ordinance of 1785.

 In 1787, Congress passed the Northwest Ordinance, which granted Congress greater control of the region by establishing the Northwest Territory.
 Under the new arrangement, many of the former elected officials of the territory were instead appointed by Congress.
 In order to attract Northern settlers, Congress outlawed slavery in the Northwest Territory, though it also passed a fugitive slave law to appease the Southern states.
 The Old Southwest remained under the control of the southern states, and each state claimed to extend west to the Mississippi River.
 In 1784, settlers in western North Carolina sought statehood as the State of Franklin, but their efforts were denied by Congress, which did not want to set a precedent regarding the secession of states.

 During the Revolutionary War, Great Britain had aligned with many of the Native American tribes in its claimed territories to the west of the colonies.
 This was an escalation of the skirmishes that made up the American Indian Wars that had been prompted by land encroachment by colonists and raids by Native American tribes, such as the Shawnee tribes.
 Pioneers responded to Native American attacks against colonial civilians by in turn attacking Native American civilians.
 The British continued to supply arms to Native Americans after the signing of the Treaty of Paris.
 Between 1783 and 1787, hundreds of settlers died in low-level conflicts with Native Americans, and these conflicts discouraged further settlement.
 By the end of the decade, the frontier was engulfed in the Northwest Indian War against the Northwestern Confederacy.
 These Native Americans sought the creation of an independent Indian barrier state with the support and under protection of the British, posing a major foreign policy challenge to the United States.
+Though Great Britain had agreed to cede its western influence to the United States, it continued to provide weapons for the Northwestern Confederacy.
 As Congress provided little military support against the Native Americans, most of the fighting was done by the settlers.
 This war would continue until the signing of the Treaty of Greenville in 1795 that defined the boundary between the United States and the Native American tribes.